Data-driven Reduction of Transfer Operators for Particle Clustering Dynamics: Analytical reduction of the transfer operator

 \section{Analytical reduction of the transfer operator}

 To analyze the long-term and collective behavior of the stochastic particle system, we adopt the transfer-operator (Perron--Frobenius) perspective.
-This framework describes the time evolution of probability densities rather than individual trajectories and thus provides a natural bridge between microscopic dynamics and coarse-grained, population-level descriptions.
+This framework describes the time evolution of probability distributions rather than individual trajectories and thus provides a natural bridge between microscopic dynamics and coarse-grained, population-level descriptions.
+The constructions in this section are classical in transfer-operator theory.
+Their purpose here is not to introduce new operator-theoretic results, but to formulate the analytical framework underlying our data-driven reduction.
+In particular, this formulation clarifies which reduced operator is approximated in Section~\ref{sec:model_reduction} and how the SPDE-based implementation relates to the underlying particle dynamics.

-We proceed in three steps.
-First, we introduce the exact Perron--Frobenius operator associated with the particle-based process (\Cref{sec:TO_exact}).
-Second, we project this operator onto a finite-dimensional space of discretized concentrations by means of a spatial Galerkin discretization (\Cref{sec:TO_hist}).
-Finally, we perform a second, coarser Galerkin projection obtained by aggregating the discretized concentration states into an abstract finite partition of the concentration space (\Cref{sec:TO_coarse}), yielding a coarse-grained transfer operator that forms the analytical basis for the data-driven construction in \Cref{sec:model_reduction}.
+We proceed in three conceptual steps (see also~\Cref{fig:overview_scheme}).
+First, we introduce the exact Perron--Frobenius operator associated with the particle-based dynamics (\Cref{sec:TO_exact}), which is formally consistent with the empirical-measure interpretation of the Dean--Kawasaki SPDE (Section~2.1).
+Second, we project this operator onto a finite-dimensional space of discretized concentrations via a spatial Galerkin discretization (\Cref{sec:TO_hist}), mirroring the numerical discretization of the SPDE.
+Finally, we apply a second Galerkin projection onto a coarse partition of the concentration space (\Cref{sec:TO_coarse}), yielding the reduced operator that is approximated in Section~\ref{sec:model_reduction}.